 Monday Memories: A Moment at Hoi An Market

-We’ve been working on some food stories here in Hoi An and that translates to eating oodles of noodles, averaging one bowl of the local favourite, cao lầu, per day (more on that dish in upcoming posts).
-Having worked our way through all the street stalls, backstreet eateries and recommended restaurants sampling the dish, we headed to Hoi An Market to try the renditions of the dish there.
+We’ve been working on food stories here in Hoi An, Vietnam, which translates to eating oodles of noodles.
+We’ve averaged one bowl of the local favourite, cao lầu, per day.
+Having worked our way through the street stalls, backstreet eateries and restaurants sampling the dish, we headed to Hoi An Market to try the renditions there.

 While locals don’t recommend the market stalls, they’re popular with tourists because the prices are displayed, there are fans, and they don’t have to sit on miniscule stools, so we thought we should give them a shot and ended up trying three stalls.